 All of these items should be easy to fix, which is a pleasant surprise.
 It will simply be a matter of getting the parts delivered and when Just Cats can prioritize us within their seemingly never-ending hurricane season boat repairs.

 With so little damage, and no apparent impact on the mast, the prevailing theory is now that we suffered an “indirect strike.”
-Specifically, the lightening hit the water close by, and traveled up through our port sail drive, and did some damage.
+Specifically, the lightening hit the water and was close enough for the associated EMP to do some damage.
 It may have in fact looked like the video I posted within our previous post.
-Another possibility is that we were part of a surface to cloud event, where the lightning started at the water and went up through us, or close by to us, on its way to the cloud.
+Another possibility is that we were part of a surface to cloud event, where the lightning started at the water and went up through us, or close by us, on its way to the cloud.
 The exact opposite path most of us would think is how lightning travels during a storm.

 What is an unexpected (negative) surprise is the state of the boat when handed back to us by the professional delivery crew.
 We won’t go into specifics but only to say the boat has sustained physical damage, and the rigging is currently unsafe to manipulate.
 As a result, oddly enough, our focus with the underwriter is now less with respect to damage caused by lightning and more concerned on damage sustained while in the care of the delivery crew.
 Who’d a thunk it?